sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 sprawling beautifully away in all directions.
 It has a great view across the River Seine to the Tour Eiffel.

-{{< figure
-      src="./images/arc-view.jpg"
-      link="./images/arc-view.jpg"
-      target="_blank"
+{{<figure
+  src="images/arc-view.jpg"
   title="A view of the Eiffel Tower from the top of the Arc de Triomphe" caption="Due to heavy-handed city planning, the city is quite uniform making it so visually appealing."
 >}}

 ## Eiffel Tower